 What if the baby keeps chugging?
 Should you keep going?
 The answer depends on how much milk you have already given him.
 Too often, we dads go by the axiom "more is better," but the truth is that babies are learning, too.
 You must use other clues to decide if enough is enough.

 Try feeling your baby's stomach by pressing gently on his abdomen.
-Obviously, a super-full baby will have a tight stomach.
+Obviously, a super-full baby will have a tight stomach, like yours after a Thanksgiving meal.

 Constipation in babies is a sensitive topic, mainly because it can make the baby uncomfortable and fussy.
 Generally speaking, you want to use a lot of movement to clear up the baby's digestive tract; however, if that's not working, you might consider employing juice (with your pediatrician's approval).

 Is it okay to use an ounce of juice to unblock some stuck poop?
-Well, it depends on your baby's age, the problem's specifics, and your doctor.
+Well, it depends on your baby's age, the specifics of the problem, and your doctor.

 When our kids were younger, our doctor told us to avoid juice.
 But several baby parents around us now have been instructed by their pediatricians to use watered-down prune juice to make the no-go poop go.
 Check with your baby's doctor to see if juice is suitable for your little one.

-Besides juice, another tried and true method for moving stuck poop is pedaling your baby's feet.
-Lay your baby on his back and pedal his feet like he is riding a bike.
+Besides juice, another tried-and-true method for moving stuck poop is pedaling your baby's feet.
+Lay your baby on his back and pedal his feet as if he were riding a bike.

-You can also bunch his feet together and gently push his toes to his nose (it's not a competition; he doesn't have to touch).
-By shifting his legs around, you are inspiring the blockage to move out.
+You can also bunch his feet together and gently push his toes to his nose (it's not a competition; he doesn't have to touch his nose).
+By shifting his legs, you are inspiring the blockage to move out.

-There's nothing that makes a father feel frustratingly useless like a colicky baby.
+There's nothing that makes a father feel more frustratingly useless than a colicky baby.
 The secret to helping your colicky baby is to be patient.
-Unfortunately, colic is an endurance struggle for all those involved.
+Unfortunately, colic is an endurance test for everyone involved.

 Colic is when your baby cries for more than three hours per day for more than three days.
 Babies will cry; however, if they cry too much, you might be tempted to find a perfect solution online to help.